ralna/GALAHAD/doc/Python/sls.rst

             all output lines will be prefixed by the string contained in quotes within ``prefix``, e.g. 'word' (note the qutoes) will result in the prefix word.
+          nodend_control : dict
+             the input options structure for nodend.

    .. function:: sls.analyse_matrix(n, A_type, A_ne, A_row, A_col, A_ptr, options=None)